 The net asset value is available from the branches of the institutions providing the financial services.
-Following calculation, it is published on the website of Beama (www.beama.be) and/or on the KBC Asset Management NV website (www.kbc.be/investing) and/or on the websites of the institutions providing the financial services.
+Following calculation, it is published on the website of Beama (www.beama.be) and/or on the KBC Asset Management NV website (nav.kbcam.be) and/or on the websites of the institutions providing the financial services.